 To facilitate the MB-SMF discovery/selection for one multicast/broadcast session, the following mechanism is used:

 - The MB-SMF registers its capability related to multicast/broadcast session management (e.g. S-NSSAI(s) and the associated NSI ID(s) (if available), DNN(s), TMGI range, service area) as part of its profile to the NRF by invoking Nnrf_NFManagement_NFRegister.
 In addition, when an multicast session is configured, and the MBS session ID is not yet included in the MB-SMF profile, the MB-SMF updates its profile towards the NRF with the MB Session ID (i.e. TMGI or source specific IP multicast address).

+NOTE x: The operator can preconfigure MB-SMF for specific source IP multicast address range or TMGI range.